 There are some problems that need watching out for after Whipple regardless of how well you may feel you’re doing:

-The pancreas makes enzymes which help digest protein, fats and carbohydrates.
+The pancreas makes enzymes that help digest protein, fats, and carbohydrates.
 After having a Whipple surgery, many patients find that they have difficulty digesting foods the way they used to.
-If you find that you are having issues, it’s important that you speak to your doctor about taking pancreatic enzymes and learning to take them at the right time.
-Most patients will lose weight after surgery, and are at risk of becoming malnourished, which will affect recovery.
-Ask your doctor to refer you to a registered dietitian if this is the case.
+If you find that you are having issues, it’s important that you speak to your dietitian or doctor about taking pancreatic enzymes and how to take them at the right time.
+Ongoing weight loss after surgery can be a sign of becoming malnourished which can prolong the recovery process.
+If you continue to lose weight after surgery talk with your dietitian.

 Delayed stomach emptying:

-This is triggered by foods high in sugar, such as candy, cookies or sodas, so these should be avoided.
-To satisfy your sweet cravings, try some of these dishes which are lower in sugar and will provide you with nutrients to help your recovery:
+Dumping Syndrom is triggered by foods high in sugar, such as candy, cookies, or sodas, so these types of sugary treats should be avoided.
+To satisfy your sweet cravings, try some of these dishes which are lower in sugar and will provide you with nutrients to help your recovery.

-In the end these are all just rough guidelines.
-Listen to your body, and experiment with different foods and flavors until you find what works for you and your new GI system.
+In summary, it is best to follow these guidelines for the first 4-6 weeks after surgery.
+After 6 weeks of following these guidelines, begin to experiment with different foods and flavors until you find what works for you and your new GI system.
+Many people are eventually able to consume regular-sized meals.
 Your food diary will help you to keep track.
 Consult your medical team before making any changes.